REFLUX GERD - REFLUX

 a thumbnail image of the video linkan image of the medical device or theinternal organ related to the treatment

-Gastroesophageal reflux disease occurs when the lower esophageal sphincter opens spontaneously or does not close properly (basically a dysfunction of the muscle ring between the esophagus and the stomach) and the stomach contents rise to the esophagus and cause irritation (such as in the case of diaphragmatic hernia), acid reflux, heartburn and other serious conditions including the risk of cancer in the long term.
 The prevalence of reflux disease has increased in direct proportion to the obesity epidemic, and now affects about 10% of Israelis on a daily basis.
 Reflux is usually treated with acid reducers, which help relieve symptoms but do not cure the disease.
-Reflux symptoms can also be alleviated through changes in diet and lifestyle.
+Reflux symptoms can also be alleviated through diet and lifestyle changes.

 Endoscopic treatment may not only improve symptoms but in many cases take the patient off regular drug therapy altogether.

-At the beginning of 2023, advanced endoscopic equipment arrived in Israel, which helps us provide a solution for a wide population suffering from reflux (you can watch a demonstration of the technology in the attached video at the top of the page).
+At the beginning of 2023, advanced endoscopic equipment arrived in Israel, which helps us provide a solution for a wide population suffering from reflux (you can watch a demonstration of the technology in the video attached at the top of the page).

 What is the cause of reflux?